|Perceived Stress and its Relationship With Social Support in Pregnant Women Referring to Health Centers of Ardabil, Iran|

 4Department of Midwifery, Social Determinants of Health Research Center, Tabriz University of Medical Sciences, Tabriz, Iran

 Viewed : 2970 times

 Keywords : Perceived stress, Social support, Pregnancy

-Objectives: Pregnancy is one of the most enjoyable events and one of the most stressful periods of women’s lives.
-The stress of pregnant women is harmful to maternal and fetal health and can lead to complications such as preterm labor.
-The most important and known force to deal with stressful situations is social support.
-This research was done to assess the association between to determine the relationship between perceived stress and perceived social support in pregnant women.
+Objectives: Pregnancy is considered as one of the most enjoyable events although it is one of the most stressful periods of women’s lives.
+The pregnant women’s stress is harmful to maternal and fetal health and thus can lead to various complications including preterm labor.
+In this regard, social support is the most important and known force to deal with such stressful situations.
+Accordingly, this research aimed to assess the relationship between perceived stress and perceived social support in pregnant women.

-Materials and Methods: This research was a descriptive-analytical cross-sectional study done on 200 pregnant women visiting health centers of Ardebil from February to August 2018.
-Cluster sampling method was used for sampling.
-Perceived Stress Scale (PSS) and perceived social support questionnaire were used for data collection.
-Pearson correlation, independent t and one way ANOVA tests as well as General Linear Model (GLM) were used to analyze data.
+Materials and Methods: The present descriptive-analytical cross-sectional study was performed on 200 pregnant women who visited the health centers of Ardebil during February-August 2018.
+Cluster sampling method was used for sampling and perceived Stress Scale and perceived social support questionnaire were utilized for data collection.
+Finally, Pearson correlation, independent t test, one-way ANOVA test, and general linear model (GLM) were applied to analyze the data.

-Results: The mean (SD) total score of perceived stress was equal to 24.22 (7.33) out of 56 and the mean (SD) total score of social support was obtained 134.67 (18.47) out of 175.
-Based on the GLM (after adjusting the socio-demographics variables), a significant inverse association was observed between social support and perceived stress (P<0.001).
+Results: The mean (SD) total scores of the perceived stress and the social support were obtained 24.22 (7.33)/56 and 134.67 (18.47)/175, respectively.
+Based on the GLM (after adjusting the socio-demographic variables), a signifcant inverse association was observed between perceived social support and perceived stress (P<0.001).

-Conclusions: Regarding the association of social support with perceived stress, it seems necessary for pregnant women to receive support from their husbands, family members, and society.
+Conclusions: Regarding the relationship between perceived social support and perceived stress, it seems necessary for pregnant women to receive support from their husbands, family members, and society.